ATLAS WINE CLUB

 - You, or your gift recipient, will receive 1, 2 or 3 bottles of wine at the beginning of each month along with a detailed sheet that includes information about the wine producer(s), the varietal(s) and region as well as tasting notes and more.

-- Wine Club Members will also be able to purchase additional bottles of each month's wine selections at a 10% discount for the entire month.
+- Wine Club members may purchase additional bottles of each month’s wine selections at a 15% discount for the entire month.

 Wines will be sent out the first week of each month.
 Wine Club membership is for a minimum of 6 months and will continue until we are notified to suspend it.
 Credit card will be charged each month when the wines are sent out.